kesslermatics/fMRI-Denoising/README.md

 The project is organized into two main directories:

 -   **/models/**: This directory contains pre-trained model checkpoints.
-The `baseline.md` file provides information about the baseline models used for comparison.
+The `model_links.md` file provides the links to some models trained within the project.
 -   **/notebooks/**: This directory contains all Jupyter notebooks, organized by function into the following subdirectories:
     -   `preprocessing/`: Notebooks for data preparation, such as coregistering and normalization.
     -   `modeling/`: The primary notebooks for training the different denoising models.